Welcome to Physical Education at Highfield

 Highfield is a creative school with two excellent dance clubs.
 The first one focusses on the younger students, learning amazing moves and excellent routines to a variety of music types.
 The second club, run by Mrs Stoughton, is for Y5 and 6 dancers, and leads to a performance at The Millfield Dance Festival.
 Year upon year Highfield’s routine is slick, skilful and high-energy fun!

-Both of Highfield’s football teams train weekly with Coach Ryan.
+Both of Highfield’s football teams train weekly with our sports coach.
 The Boys’ team plays in the Enfield Borough Best Football league at Edmonton County and the Girls’ team enters the tournament at the same venue.
-The children are committed to their teams and have played skilfully in matches, using learnt tactics and showing great sporting attitudes.
+The children are committed to their teams and have played skilfully in matches, using learnt tactics, and showing great sporting attitudes.
 Well done!

 Our Netball team trains weekly with Miss Titre.
 The girls learn games skills and tactics to compete in the Enfield Borough Netball league which takes place at Highfield.
 The team is going from strength to strength, and each year the older girls pass on their knowledge and understanding of the game to the next generation!
 Excellent teamwork girls!